 We all know that vaccines are supposed to protect us and our pets from diseases and viruses, but few people know how they actually work!
 Truth be told, canine vaccines and human ones typically work the same way.
 Your dog visits the vet where he will be injected with a weak, modified strain of a virus or disease; the dose is not enough to cause him to become seriously ill.
 The strain will trigger an immune response in your dog, meaning he will produce antibodies that can fight against the disease-causing bacteria.
 Consequently, when your pup is later exposed to these diseases or viruses, he will already be equipped with the necessary antibodies needed to destroy the bacteria and prevent him from getting extremely ill.

 Puppies are generally vaccinated twice at 8 weeks for distemper, parainfluenza and measles, at 10-12 weeks for hepatitis, adenovirus, parainfluenza and parvovirus and at 12-24 weeks for rabies.
 They will not receive full protection from the first set of mentioned diseases until two weeks after their 10-12 week jabs.
 Yearly boosters are recommended to top up their immunity throughout their adult life, although there is much controversy over whether boosters are entirely necessary.
+Puppies must go outside safely until the vaccines fully kicked in.

 Can You Give Shots to Pregnant Dogs?

 As a rule, you should never vaccinate your pregnant dog with a “live” or “active” vaccine as these are not considered safe at any stage of pregnancy.
-Although the strain of disease or virus used in a live vaccine is weak, it still has the potential to cause underlying complications in-utero and may trigger spontaneous abortion.
-There may be exceptional circumstances where the risk of your dam contracting a disease or virus and passing it onto the litter is much greater and more dangerous than a vaccine itself – your vet is best placed to advise you on this, if required.
+Although the strain of disease or virus used in a live vaccine is weak, it still has the potential to cause underlying complications in-utero and may trigger a spontaneous abortion.
+There may be exceptional circumstances where the risk of your dam contracting a disease or virus and passing it onto the litter is much greater and more dangerous than a vaccine itself – your vet is best placed to advise you on this if required.

-Experts suggest that you can still vaccinate your pregnant dog with “killed” or “inactive” vaccines; the bacteria in these has been killed using heat or chemicals and therefore does not trigger such a strong immune response.
+Experts suggest that you can still vaccinate your pregnant dog with “killed” or “inactive” vaccines; the bacteria in these have been killed using heat or chemicals and therefore does not trigger such a strong immune response.
 However, this is still not recommended as puppies in-utero are extremely fragile.

 Giving a vaccine to a pregnant dog triggers an antibody surge which is transferred to her puppies.
 Subsequently, the puppies will receive a greater level of immunity than they otherwise would.
 Most would assume this to be a good thing.
-However, usually when a pup is born, it has its mother’s immunity for certain diseases up until 8 weeks old, after which the immunity wears off (which is why puppies receive their first set of vaccines at this point).
+However, usually, when a pup is born, it has its mother’s immunity for certain diseases up until 8 weeks old, after which the immunity wears off (which is why puppies receive their first set of vaccines at this point).
 Therefore, puppies who were in-utero when their mother was vaccinated still have stronger immunity than usual by the time their 8-week vaccines roll around, negating the effectiveness of the vaccines thereafter (and compromising their immune system).

-Unfortunately, the decision whether to vaccinate your dog whilst pregnant can be a tough one.
+Unfortunately, the decision of whether to vaccinate your dog whilst pregnant can be a tough one.
 If you decide not to vaccinate your dam, you should ensure that her immediate environment is as clean as possible, with no reports of virus or disease outbreaks that may affect her or her litter.
 She will be experiencing some degree of nutrient-deficiency as a large amount of her energy and resources will be involved in growing her whelps.

-The stress that pregnancy puts on her body will also compromise her ability to fight naturally-occurring bacteria present in the environment (such as parvo virus), thus she is at higher risk of contracting an infection.
+The stress that pregnancy puts on her body will also compromise her ability to fight naturally-occurring bacteria present in the environment (such as parvovirus), thus she is at higher risk of contracting an infection.
 You should also ensure that the pup(s) of an unvaccinated dam stay indoors and do not meet other dogs until they have had their first and second sets of primary vaccinations.
 Their risk of infection will also be high, as they will not have inherited their mother’s immunity for certain diseases and viruses.

 If you do decide to vaccinate your dam, ensure you discuss the risks at length with your vet and ensure that the right vaccine is administered under the correct conditions.
 If you are still hesitating, it may be worth seeking a second opinion to help you reach a level of comfort within your decision.